 Langun-Gobingob cave is the largest cave system in the Philippines, with an area of 900 square meters spanning over 12 different cave systems.
 It used to be the second largest in Asia until recently.

 The magnificence of the ecosystem inside Langun-Gobingob cave is astounding.
-Passing through dark tunnels, countless holes, and seemingly bottomless chasm, we chanced upon verdant mosses and ferns.
-It also houses several species such as blind albino crab, bats, venomous snakes, birds, and much more.
+We passed through dark tunnels, countless holes, and seemingly bottomless chasm.
+We also chanced upon verdant mosses and ferns.
+The cave also houses several species such as blind albino crab, bats, venomous snakes, birds, and much more.

 Langun-Gobingob Cave Preparation

 I am not an experienced caver, nor am I an experienced adventurer.
 So when I got the news that I will be joining the 15th Spelunking Adventure to Langun-Gobingob cave, I had to do some preparations.
 After all, as a travel blogger who promotes the 7 Leave No Trace Principles, I had to make sure that I plan ahead and prepare – both physically and mentally.

 Langun-Gobingob cave is not for the faint-hearted.
 You will have to embark long hours of trekking dark and treacherous trails, going down vertical drops, and crawling through tight holes.
 You may also need to mentally prepare if you have fear of enclosed spaces and terrifying creatures.